dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 can't change them.
 Imagine someone scans your face and has deep insight into all your finances.
 That's a problem, since changing your face is ... difficult.

+## Silver Linings

+My hope is that something positive will come from all of this.
+Tim is working on an implementation that uses silent payments, which is the "proper" way to do any of this, as I've mentioned over and over and over again.

 ## TL;DR

 On-chain zaps are bad, because: